New technologies impact on power distribution systems

 Application of Best Operation and Maintenance Practices in the Electricity Sector

 There are important best operation and maintenance best practices references in the generation, transmission and distribution power systems, including their design and engineering implementation.
-These references are mainly international standards such as ISO 50001 for energy management systems, ISO 61850 for power utility automation and dozens from other standards created by of institutions like American Society for Quality, American Society for Testing and Materials, German Institute for Standardization, IEEE, National Electrical Contractors Association, etc.
+These references are mainly international standards such as ISO 50001 for energy management systems and ISO 55001 for assets management, ISO 61850 for power utility automation and dozens from other standards created by of institutions like American Society for Quality, American Society for Testing and Materials, German Institute for Standardization, IEEE, National Electrical Contractors Association, etc.

 In addition, every year prestigious organizations recognize and reward firms that apply several of these standards across their designs, implementations, operations and maintenance.
-As a result, firms obtain outstanding performance in their processes, which is clearly reflected in the services they provide.
-For instance, power optimization, production optimization based on expected demand, big data, smart metering and information systems applied for the process, etc. Furthermore, firms and organizations create their own processes for ensuring and improving their overall performance.
+As a result, firms obtain outstanding performance in their processes, which is clearly reflected in the service they provide.
+For instance, power optimization, production optimization based on expected demand, big data, smart metering and information systems applied for (and with) key processes, etc. Furthermore, firms and organizations create unique procedures for ensuring and improving their overall performance.
 A few of them are knowledge management, lessons learned, periodic internal audit exercises, etc.

-The following panel will provide a detailed view of how these best practices are being conducted in generation, transmission and distribution electric power systems, noticing their impact on the operation and maintenance for the benefit of end users, participants and the interconnected electrical system itself.
+The following panel will provide a detailed view of how these best practices are being conducted in generation, transmission and distribution electric power systems, improving its operation and maintenance for the benefit of end users, participants and the interconnected electrical system itself.